rathaustreppe/bpmn-analyser/README.md

 Current implemented features:
 - can read valid and well-formed xml-bpmn files
-- converts it to graph (linear graphs)
+- converts it to graph (linear and bpmn gateways)
 - goes through the graph and changes token
 - text analysis features:
     - finds state-changing rules with RegExp-Chunker